^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Treatment of a cold in a child is determined by the age of the child and the severity of the course of the disease itself.
+Treatment of a runny nose in a child is determined by the child’s age and the severity of the disease itself.

-Non-pharmacological treatment of a cold in a child
+Non-drug treatment of a runny nose in a child

-Treatment of a runny nose in a child should start in the first 2 days of the disease, the most effective therapy started in the first hours of the disease.
-The scope and program of treatment are determined by the severity of the disease, the health and age of the child, the development of complications or the risk of their development.
-Therapy may be limited to the appointment of vasoconstrictor intranasal drops.
-Frequently ill children, or with a severe course of the disease, or with the development of complications, therapy can be quite extensive.
-With the appointment of therapy in the first 2 days of the disease, these measures have a therapeutic effect proven in placebo-controlled studies.
+Treatment of a runny nose in a child should be started in the first 2 days of the disease; the most effective therapy is started in the first hours of the disease.
+The volume and program of treatment are determined by the severity of the disease, the health condition and age of the child, the development of complications or the risk of their development.
+Therapy may be limited to the prescription of vasoconstrictor intranasal drops.
+In children who are often ill, or in severe cases of the disease, or in the development of complications, therapy can be quite extensive.
+When therapy is prescribed in the first 2 days of the disease, these measures have a therapeutic effect proven in placebo-controlled studies.

-Therapy of acute rhinitis and rhinopharyngitis in children
+Therapy of acute rhinitis and nasopharyngitis in children

 Features of the disease